dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

+## AVOID using `cast()` or `retype()`.

+This is the softer generalization of the previous rule.
+Sometimes there is no nearby operation you can use to fix the type of some object.
+Even then, when possible avoid using `cast()` or `retype()` to "change" a collection's type.

+Other options that are usually better are:

+*   Change the code where the collection is first created so that it has the right type.

+*   If you are immediately iterating over the collection, cast each element inside the iteration.

+*   If you will eventually access most of the elements in the collection, and you don't need the object to be backed by the original live object, convert it eagerly to the desired type using `List.from()`. `cast()` and `retype()` return lazy collections that check the element type on every operation.
+If you only use a use a small number of operations or only access a few elements, that can be a win.
+But in many cases, the overhead of the lazy validation and the wrapping outweigh the benefits and you are better off making a new list and checking all of the elements once up front.

+These alternatives don't always work, of course, and sometimes `cast()` or `retype()` is the right answer.
+But consider those methods to be a little risky and undesirable&mdash;they can be slow and may produce errors at runtime if you aren't careful.

 ## Functions

 In Dart, even functions are objects.
 Here are some best practices involving functions.

 ### DO use a function declaration to bind a function to a name.